trigaten/Learn_Prompting/docs/prompt_injection/jailbreaking.md

 ## Implications

-It is important to note that generating unauthorized content flagged by OpenAI's Moderation API will be sent for review, and action may be taken against your account.
+It is important to note that generating unauthorized content flagged by OpenAI's Moderation API will be sent for review, and action may be taken against user accounts.
 Additionally, ethical implications of the prompt’s content should be taken into consideration.

+## Notes

+Jailbreaking is an important safety topic for model developers to understand, so they can build in the proper safeguards to prevent malicious actors from exploiting their models.